Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/layout/overview.md

 ### Responsive

-Responsive containers are new in Bootstrap v4.4.
+Responsive containers are new in Boosted v4.4.
 They allow you to specify a class that is 100% wide until the specified breakpoint is reached, after which we apply `max-width`s for each of the higher breakpoints.
-For example, `.container-sm` is 100% wide to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, and `xl`.
+For example, `.container-sm` is 100% wide to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, `xl` and `xxl`.

 {% highlight html %}
 <div class="container-sm">100% wide until small breakpoint</div>
 <div class="container-md">100% wide until medium breakpoint</div>
 <div class="container-lg">100% wide until large breakpoint</div>
 <div class="container-xl">100% wide until extra large breakpoint</div>
+<div class="container-xxl">100% wide until extra extra large breakpoint</div>
 {% endhighlight %}

 ## Responsive breakpoints